timlucasss/timlucasss/README.md

 - Dynamic lighting and shadows
 - High-quality textures optimized for mobile

-Here’s a preview of the avatar system in action:
+Here's a preview of the avatar system in action:
 <img src="assets/AvatarGIF.gif" width="320">

 ---

 ### 🖥️ Avatar3D Snippets

-Here are a few **highlighted code snippets** from Kompii’s avatar system:
+Here are a few **highlighted code snippets** from Kompii's avatar system:

 #### 1 Dynamic Hair Selection
 Show or hide specific hairstyles in the avatar: